Massachusetts sues Equifax over massive data breach

-Massachusetts Attorney General Maura Healey filed a lawsuit against Equifax on Tuesday after a massive hack that exposed sensitive financial information for nearly half the US population.
+Massachusetts Attorney General Maura Healey filed a lawsuit against Equifax on Tuesday, following a massive hack at the company that exposed sensitive financial information for nearly half the US population.

 "We are suing because Equifax needs to pay for its mistakes, make our residents whole, and fix the problem so it never happens again," Healey said in a statement.

-Massachusetts' lawsuit is the first official enforcement action in what is expected to be a massive legal onslaught against Equifax in the wake of hack that exposed the personal financial data from as many as 143 million people in the US, including names, Social Security numbers, birth dates and addresses of customers.
-A handful of attorneys general for other states, including New York, Illinois and Connecticut, and two prominent senators, have asked company for information about the hack.
+Massachusetts' lawsuit is the first official enforcement action in what is expected to be a massive legal onslaught against Equifax in the wake of a hack that exposed the personal financial data of as many as 143 million people in the US, including names, Social Security numbers, birthdates and addresses of customers.
+A handful of attorneys general for other states, including New York, Illinois and Connecticut, and two prominent senators, have asked the company for information about the hack.

 The US Justice Department and Federal Trade Commission have opened investigations into the hack.